Seguin, Texas: 20th-century history

 With the Darst Field, Seguin became a supply center, and residents were able to rent out rooms to oilfield workers for cash even during the worst years of the depression of the 1930s.
 As a result, Seguin was able to collect taxes when other towns just had to give up.
 It used the money to match federal grants for what some derided as "make-work" projects.
 Under the leadership of the popular mayor, Max Starcke, Seguin was transformed, with a new post office, a new Art Deco City Hall, courthouse, jailhouse and fountain in Central Park, new storm sewers and sidewalks, and a small park along Walnut Branch, with rustic stone walls that protected the historic springs and traced the route of the stagecoach as it headed west through town.
 The little city had three swimming pools, one for whites, one for blacks at the segregated high school, and one for Spanish-speaking citizens at the Juan Seguin school.

 Max Starcke's biggest achievement was a large park along the Guadalupe River, designed by Robert H.H.
 Hugman, famous now as "the Father of the River Walk" in San Antonio.
 The park featured a handsome Art Deco recreation building designed by Hugman (now offices) with changing rooms for the swimming pool.
 The nine-hole course was designed by John Bredemus, a prolific course designer who has been called "the father of Texas golf".
 The park offered picnic tables and bar-be-que pits between a scenic river drive and the river.
 Most of all, at a disused mill, Hugman and the young men of the National Youth Administration put a curving dam.
 As the 1938 dedication marker tells, funds were raised in part by public subscription.
 Dozens of groups and individuals made contributions to build the park that the town named for its popular mayor, who was moving on to, and soon to head, the Lower Colorado River Authority in Austin.

 After World War II, entrepreneurs fresh out of the university used electric furnaces to melt scrap into reinforcing bars with a company then called Structural Metals.
 The minimill (now CMC Steel) has been joined by manufacturers including Alamo Group, building roadside mowing equipment; Schaeffler (was Vitesco Technologies, Continental Automotive Systems, originally Motorola), making electronic powertrain control modules and emissions sensors; Hexcel, producing reinforcements for composites using glass fiber, carbon fiber, aramids, and specialty yarns; Minigrip, manufacturing re-closeable plastic bags for food and home storage; Tyson Foods, processing chicken.
 In 2009 Caterpillar opened a plant assembling diesel engines.
-Most recently Rave Gears, a make of precisions gears, opened a plant and headquarters.

-21st-century history

-On February 18, 2025, the first dual-branded combination Applebee's-IHOP restaurant in the United States was opened in Seguin.